 He paired the shirt with a pair of blue jeans and grey sneakers.
-That was the official Steve Job outfit.
-Jobs didn’t even wear a belt until years later after he stared losing weight from cancer.
+That was the official Steve Jobs outfit.
+Jobs didn’t even wear a belt until years later after he started losing weight from cancer.

 Wearing a uniform also made getting dressed easier.
 It reduced his need to make unnecessary decisions.
 Instead of wasting effort worrying about what he was going to wear, Jobs already knew: black mock turtleneck, jeans and New Balance sneakers.

 Guess we’re lucky he decided against making cargo shorts and sandals the official “Steve Jobs outfit”.

 We miss you Steve!